 Customers received high quality drinking water and consistent service levels

 Almost all Victorian customers received water that was fully compliant with safe drinking water regulations.

-Customers used less water and received lower bills
+Customers used slightly more water and received slightly higher bills

-Average household use was down 6 per cent from 2015-16 due to higher rainfall this year, which also reduced the demand for recycled water.
+Average household use was up 1.9 per cent from 2016-17 due mainly to lower rainfall this year, particularly across the north of the state.
+There was also a corresponding increased demand for recycled water.

 Customers received support if experiencing payment difficulties

 Customers continued to access a range of support programs offered by the water businesses and the government.